 DMSO is an abbreviation for Dimethyl Sulfoxide and it is a 100% natural substance.
-Every tree has Dimethyl Sulfoxide in it and the substance is extracted by paper industry.
-It is a colorless liquid which freezes at the temperature of 68 F. When applied to the skin Dimethyl Sulfoxide penetrates deep into tissues and will carry anything applied together into the bloodstream in seconds (which makes it poweful!).
+Every tree has Dimethyl Sulfoxide in it and the substance is extracted by the paper industry.
+It is a colorless liquid which freezes at the temperature of 68 F. When applied to the skin Dimethyl Sulfoxide penetrates deep into tissues and will carry anything applied together into the bloodstream in seconds (which makes it powerful!).

 DMSO is rich in sulfur and sulfur is a major building block of collagen.
-Billions of people worldwide have used DMSO for pain relief, stroke, toothaches, acne, head injuries, headaches, burns, hemorrhoids, treating scars, arthritis, and for many other ailments.
-It has been documented as a safe substance for long-term use, however it is not approved for medical use in the USA and sold as a solvent only.
+Billions of people worldwide have used DMSO for pain relief, stroke, toothaches, acne, head injuries, headaches, burns, hemorrhoids, treating scars, arthritis, and many other ailments.
+It has been documented as a safe substance for long-term use, however, it is not approved for medical use in the USA and sold as a solvent only.
 You can read more about Dimethyl Sulfoxide here.

 The below information is for research purposes only and not intended to diagnose or cure any disease.

 DMSO (Dimethyl Sulfoxide): how to use, safety and handling

 Dimethyl Sulfoxide is a 100% natural product which is documented as a safe substance.
 However, some precautions are needed when using it.
 It may irritate and wrinkle the skin if handled improperly.
 It carries different kinds of molecules through the skin when applied together.
 This means you need to handle dimethylsulfoxide with care using clean instruments and tools, pay attention to the substances you apply to the skin together with dimethylsulfoxide.
 DMSO is non-toxic and 7 times safer than aspirin.

 Here are general safety rules about handling dimethylsulfoxide:

 - Do NOT use DMSO when pregnant, planning pregnancy or nursing.